Tai Chi for Arthritis

 “I was looking for something that was low-impact and not going to hurt,” says Bosman of Palm Springs, Calif., who now takes two 45-minute tai chi classes each week.
 “Tai chi is very calming and peaceful.
 I’m really skeptical about talking about chakra and all that, but it gives you a better energy.”

 Tai chi also offers plenty of other benefits.
-Recent studies have found that the slow, graceful exercise, which originated several thousand centuries ago as a martial art, can improve balance, reduce stress and offer arthritis pain relief.
+Recent studies have found that the slow, graceful exercise, which originated centuries ago as a martial art, can improve balance, reduce stress and offer arthritis pain relief.

 A study released by researchers at Tufts Medical Center in Boston, Mass., found that tai chi can specifically reduce the pain and physical impairment of people with severe knee osteoarthritis.